rishabhjain16/lipreading-data-guide/README.md

 # Lipreading Data Guide

-A comprehensive toolkit for preparing popular lip reading and visual speech recognition datasets into a unified, standardized format that simplifies model training workflows.
+A comprehensive toolkit for preparing popular lipreading and audio-visual speech recognition datasets into a unified, standardized format.
+Automates preprocessing steps including face tracking, mouth ROI extraction, and transcript alignment to simplify model training workflows.
+Works well with AV-HuBERT and Auto-AVSR.

 ## Supported Datasets